What’s Working

 Funding solutions that address the polycrisis

-Indigenous peoples manage 40% of Earth’s ecosystems, yet receive less than 1% of climate aid, and even less reaches them directly.
+Indigenous peoples safeguard 80% of Earth’s remaining biodiversity – yet receive less than 1% of international climate funding.
 The funding needed to scale and amplify their impact is slow to arrive.

 Some funders are working to close this gap.
-Nia Tero and Tenure Facility provide long-term, trust-based support that places resources directly in Indigenous hands.
+Nia Tero and Tenure Facility provide long-term, trust-based support that places resources directly in the hands of Indigenous communities.
 Rather than channeling funds through multiple layers of NGOs or partner organizations, they act as the intermediaries themselves, linking communities not only to funding but also to additional donors to build broader financial networks.
-“Funders are not very familiar with the systems change initiatives,” Jagdeesh Puppala of Padraka Foundation/Living Landscapes said.
+“Funders are not very familiar with the systems change initiatives,” Jagdeesh Puppala of Living Landscapes said.
 “They feel that it is all hot air.
 How do we improve the confidence amongst funders on the need for system-level entrepreneurship alongside organizational entrepreneurship?”

 In the agricultural sector, The CASH Coalition: Climate Action for Smallholders unites 13 farming-focused social enterprises to support smallholder farmers, a group that includes nearly 500 million families worldwide who are largely excluded from carbon finance systems.
 With a collective reach of more than 16 million farmers, the coalition helps them engage in scalable carbon mitigation work.

-Funder Climate Breakthrough adds another layer to this funding landscape by offering individual awards aimed at systems-level change, with the belief that this can also produce meaningful, localized results.
+Climate Breakthrough adds another layer to this funding landscape by offering individual awards aimed at systems-level change, with the belief that this can also produce meaningful, localized results.
+“We need more space to fund work that doesn’t fit neatly into existing categories — projects that cross boundaries, sit between silos, or span multiple issue areas,” Michaela Koke of Climate Breakthrough said.
+“That’s especially true in climate, where the solutions we need next are interdisciplinary.”

 These examples show that funding’s impact depends not only on the amount, but also on whether it reaches communities directly and treats them as equal partners in shaping solutions.
 Even with the best intentions, power dynamics are still at play.
 But funders can level the playing field by ensuring they are aligned with the goals Indigenous communities set for themselves.
 “When you have the same goals and you’re strategizing together, being totally transparent about what’s happening, that’s a different kind of relationship than most donors have with grantees,” David Rothschild of Nia Tero said.
 “We’ve learned that achieving that kind of relationship is about being authentically present, being with them on their journey and ensuring that our vision of what we want to do matches theirs.”